Chuck Palahniuk: Adaptations

-In addition to the film, Fight Club was adapted into a fighting video game loosely based on the film, which was released in October 2004, receiving poor reviews universally.
+In addition to the film, Fight Club was adapted into a fighting video game loosely based on the film, which was released in October 2004, receiving universally poor reviews.
 Palahniuk has mentioned at book readings that he is working on a musical based on Fight Club with David Fincher and Trent Reznor.
 Edward Norton has said that he thinks it is unlikely that he and Brad Pitt, who "can't sing," would reprise their film roles in a musical.

-Graphic novel adaptations of Invisible Monsters and Lullaby, drawn by comic artist, Kissgz, a.k.a.
+Graphic novel adaptations of Invisible Monsters and Lullaby, drawn by comic artist Kissgz, a.k.a.
 Gabor, are available online.

 Following the success of the movie of Fight Club, interest began to build about adapting Survivor to film.
 The film rights to Survivor were sold in early 2001, but no movie studio had committed to filming the novel.
 After the attacks on the Pentagon and World Trade Center on September 11, 2001, movie studios apparently deemed the novel too controversial to film because it includes the hijacking and crashing of a civilian airplane.
-In mid-2004, however, 20th Century Fox committed to adapting Palahniuk's novel.
-Palahniuk has said that the same people who made the film Constantine will be working on this film.

 Following that, the film rights to Invisible Monsters and Diary also were sold.
 While little is known about some of these projects, it is known that Jessica Biel was signed on to play the roles of both Shannon and Brandy in Invisible Monsters, which was supposed to begin filming in 2004, but As of 2010 was still in development.

-Palahniuk helped write some of the video game Manhunt 2 in his freelance writing in 2007.